-To give an incomplete grade, the instructor should file an Incomplete Grade Form via ARTIE with the Office of Records and Registration.
-This form will indicate the reason for giving the Incomplete, the requirements the student must meet in order to complete the course, and the deadline for completion.
+To give an incomplete grade, the instructor should file an "I" through the PAWS online system.
+The instructor has the authority to establish a deadline for completion of all course work.
 If no deadline is given, the date of March 15 is used for courses taken in the fall semester and October 15 for courses taken in the spring semester or summer session.
 Work which is still incomplete at the time of the deadline will be assigned a grade of F. It is the student's responsibility to contact the faculty member about completing course work and meeting the deadline.